Latest, Travel Tips

 Driving to Katie's Abode Hartola homestay at night

-I have always loved night driving, there is hardly any traffic, you get the sweet smell of cool mountain air, and you can enjoy the way headlights dancing along the curves.
+I have always loved night driving — there is hardly any traffic, you can enjoy the sweet fragrance of the cool mountain air, and you can enjoy the way your headlights dance along the curves and bends.
 For me, a night drive to Hartola is not just about reaching home; it is an experience filled with peace and a bit of adventure.

-But over time, I have learned that the hills at night demand respect.
-The journey can be as smooth as silk or as tricky as fog, depending on how you prepare.
-So, here are a few things I have learned from my own drives through the mountains after dark which I think will be helpful to you too.
+But over time, I have learned that the hills at night, demand respect.
+The journey can be as smooth as silk or as tricky as fog, depending on how you prepare for your drive.
+So, here are a few things that I have learned from my own night-time driving experiences through the mountains which may be helpful for you as well.

 My First Rule: A Well-Serviced Vehicle

 Before any trip, I make sure my vehicle is properly serviced.
 Brakes, tyres, headlights, wipers, coolant; I check them all.
 On mountain roads, especially when driving at night, there is no margin for error.
-A well-serviced car gives me confidence and peace of mind, and that is priceless when you are winding through steep roads surrounded by silence.
-Once you leave Kathgodam and start the mountain drive, you will not find any workshops till Bhimtal and Bhowali.
-But they shut shop early.
-So chances of getting hold of a mechanic at night is almost a slim.
+A well-serviced car gives me confidence and peace of mind, and that is priceless when you are winding your way through steep roads surrounded by silence and dark shapes.
+Once you leave Kathgodam and start the mountain drive, you will not find any workshops till Bhimtal or Bhowali.
+But in the mountains people shut shop early.
+So chances of getting hold of a mechanic at night is almost slim to none.

 Rest Before You Roll

-Night driving can be wonderfully calm, but only if I’m fully rested.
+Night driving can be wonderfully calm, but only if one is fully rested.
 I never start a late drive after a long day.
 A short nap or a light meal before leaving makes a big difference.
-Sleepy driving is dangerous, especially on mountain curves where one small mistake can cost you dearly.
+Driving in a sleepy state is dangerous, especially on mountain curves where one small mistake can cost you dearly.

 Slow Is Beautiful

 Over the years, I have realised that slow driving is the best driving.
 There is no hurry, no race to win.
-I enjoy every turn, every patch of forested roads, every glint of moonlight on the road.
+I enjoy every turn, every patch of forested road, every glint of moonlight on the road, sometimes the moon keeping me company as it plays hide-and-seek among the trees.
 Going slow keeps me and everyone else safe and honestly, it makes the journey much more enjoyable.

 Easier Than You Think

-It may surprise some people, but I find driving in the mountains at night easier in certain ways.
+It may come as a surprise to some, but I find driving in the mountains at night easier in certain ways.
 You can see the headlights of approaching vehicles well before they reach a bend.
-That glow gives me time to adjust, slow down, or wait at a safe spot in places where the road is narrow.
-I just make sure to dip my beams when another car comes from the opposite direction, a small gesture that makes the road safer for everyone.
+That glimmer of light gives me enough time to adjust, slow down, or wait at a safe spot in places where the road is narrow.
+I just make sure to dip my beams as another vehicle approaches from the opposite direction, a small gesture that makes the road safer for everyone.

 Always Drive on a Full Tank

-Fuel stations in the hills close early.
+Like everything else, fuel stations in the hills close early.
 Once you are past Kathgodam and Bhimtal, there are no fuel stations till Nathuakhan, which closes at 7.30 pm.
-So, I always fill my tank before leaving the plains.
-It ss one less thing to worry about during the journey, and trust me, it is not worth taking chances in the dark.
+So, I ensure that my tank is full before leaving the plains.
+It is one less thing to worry about during the journey, and trust me, it is not worth taking chances in the dark.

 Check the Weather First